mapr-demos/flightdelayhol/readme.txt

-This example runs on MapR 6.0.1 ,  Spark 2.2.1 and greater
+This example runs on MapR 6.1 ,  Spark 2.3.1 and greater

 Install and fire up the Sandbox using the instructions here: http://maprdocs.mapr.com/home/SandboxHadoop/c_sandbox_overview.html.

 ____________________________________________________________________

-Step 1: Log into Sandbox, create data directory, MapR-ES Topic and MapR-DB table:
+Step 1: Log into Sandbox, create data directory, MapR Event Stre Topic and MapR Database table:

 Use an SSH client such as Putty (Windows) or Terminal (Mac) to login.
 See below for an example: use userid: mapr and password: mapr.